Minnesota Master Naturalist Instructors

 Individuals interested in becoming an instructor apply online on the Minnesota Master Naturalist Website.
-To apply, you must email, fax or snail mail, a signed letter of support from your organization's director or supervisor on official letterhead to (320) 589-4870.
+To apply, you must email to email@example.com, fax to 320-589-4870, or snail mail to 46352 State Highway 329, Morris, MN 56267, a signed letter of support from your organization's director or supervisor on official letterhead.
 This letter should indicate that the organization is willing to host a Minnesota Master Naturalist class.

 Approval of applications will be determined by qualifications of the applicant, appropriateness of the sponsoring organization, and geographic considerations.

 Approved applicants must attend a 2-day Minnesota Master Naturalist Instructor Training Workshop.
 Instructor training workshop information is available on the website.
 Instructors will be notified of acceptance status via email.

 - Each Minnesota Master Naturalist class consists of 40 educational contact hours.
 We will have three classes for Minnesota: Big Woods, Big Rivers; Prairies and Potholes; and North Woods, Great Lakes.

 - Minnesota Master Naturalist classes can be scheduled to best fit the needs of both the instructors and participants (daily, weekly, etc.) Please see "possible class schedules"Â below for specific examples.

 - The maximum class size is 20 participants and the suggested minimum is 10 participants.
 Training includes classroom learning, field trips, practical skills, and capstone projects.
 There is no final exam.